fgalassi/learn-git-the-right-way/Resources.md

  * by Scott Chacon
  * Enlightening post about the nature of these trees and their relationship
  * http://git-scm.com/2011/07/11/reset.html
-* "A Tale of Three Threes" talk video
+* "A Tale of Three Trees" talk video
  * by Scott Chacon
  * A later and much more detailed shoot at the topic
  * slides: https://speakerdeck.com/schacon/a-tale-of-three-trees